2-vector bundles: Properties of 2-vector bundles

 \begin{proposition} Let $\mathscr{V}$ be a super-2-vector bundle.
 Then, $\mathscr{V}$ is isomorphic to a super line bundle gerbe if and only if $\mathscr{V}$ is of Morita class $k$. \end{proposition}

 \begin{proof} The \quot{only if}-part is clear.
 Suppose $\mathscr{V}$ is of Morita class $k$.
-Then, we may assume that $\mathscr{V}$ is isomorphic to a super 2-vector bundle $\mathscr{V}'$ whose super algebra bundle is $Y \times k$.
+Then by \cref{prop:trivialbundles}, $\mathscr{V}$ is isomorphic to a super 2-vector bundle $\mathscr{V}'$ whose super algebra bundle is the trivial bundle $\underline{k}$ over $Y$.
 Its bimodule bundle is then a bundle of invertible $k$-$k$-bimodules, \ie a super line bundle.
 This shows that $\mathscr{V}'$ is a super line bundle gerbe. \end{proof}

 \Cref{lem:bundlegerbesand2vectorbundles} shows that the fully faithful morphism of \cref{prop:inclusionsuperlinebundlegerbes} is not an isomorphism of 2-stacks, since the Morita class of a general super 2-line bundle may be any central simple super algebra.
 The relation between super line bundle gerbes and super 2-line bundles is further clarified in \cref{sec:classificationof2linebundles}.